Daisy Midgeley: Reception

 In an interview with Digital Spy, Jordan said that the reaction from viewers of the soap on Instagram were positive.
 She opined that since viewers enjoy a troublemaker who causes conflict, this was the reason behind her character being well received.
 She appreciated the "very welcoming and complimentary" attitude from viewers.
 Jordan also said that the response would likely be negative "if Daisy steps on anybody's toes in the future who are in a relationship".
+In 2021, Laura-Jayne Tyler from Inside Soap called Daisy a "modern day" version of former character Tanya Pooley (Eva Pope), who she described as "1993's version of a 'proper bi-atch'.
+Trust us – it's a compliment!"